RiskPayGo API Integration

 POST https://riskpaygo.com/portal/api/plugin/payments/create

-In that request you must send the main information of the order: the amount, the currency, your internal references, the buyer's details and the return and notification URLs.
+In that request you must send the main information of the order: the amount, the currency, your internal references, the basic buyer data and the return and notification URLs.

 A typical request will include fields such as merchant_order_id, order_id, order_key, amount, currency, customer, site, notify_url, return_url and cancel_url.